Leibniz-ScienceCampus

 Course content information subject to change

-OUTLINE/AIMS/CONTENT: Usually, when we fit linear models, we don't know the 'truth' about the data we analyse, and hope that the model uncovers this 'truth' (or at least reveals something related to it).
+Usually, when we fit linear models, we don't know the 'truth' about the data we analyse, and hope that the model uncovers this 'truth' (or at least reveals something related to it).
 However, this is not necessarily the case.
 The examples probably most well-known are lack of power (i.e., a model doesn't reveal significance despite the effect in question actually existing in reality) and type I errors (i.e., the model erroneously reveals an effect which actually does not exist).
 More generally, for each model we fit, we have to face the possibility that the results reflect the processes investigated only to some extent, but in parts also reflect problems with the model/the data.
-This becomes even more of an issue when the models used are recent developments with, in part, little known properties (such as GLMMs) and/or when the combination of model complexity and sample size pushes against the limits of what models can do (which is what quite frequently happens).
+This becomes even more of an issue when the models used are recent developments with, in part, little known properties (such as GLMMs) and/or when the combination of model complexity and sample size pushes against the limits of what models can do (something that quite frequently happens).

 The primary aim of this course is to teach how to simulate data in a framework of linear models and using R. The cool thing about simulated data is that one knows exactly what is 'true' (because one has generated the data).
-Hence, one can then compare what a model reveals with truth.
+Hence, one can compare what a model reveals with truth.
 The perhaps most well-known use of simulated data is 'power analysis' (determining the probability of an analysis to reveal significance, given a certain effect and sample size, an alpha level, and a test).
-However, it can also be used to address questions such as 'Does the method do what I think it does?', 'Does the method do what people think it does?', 'Does bias in sampling translate into bias in the estimates?', 'How does an analysis behave when its assumptions are violated?', 'What is the probability that the model converges at all?', 'What is the expected width of confidence intervals', 'What is the precision of the estimated coefficients?', and many others.
+However, it can also be used to address questions such as

-The course has three main aims (in order of increasing importance):
+The course has three main aims, in order of increasing importance:

 • teaching how to simulate data and conduct power analyses in a wider sense (i.e., addressing the kinds of questions mentioned above).
 As part of this, participants will, for instance, learn how to simulate data sets with respect to various predictors (e.g., crossed and nested factors, correlating covariates), different response variables (e.g., Gaussian, binary, Poisson, negative binomial, beta, etc.), effects of fixed effects predictors and grouping variables (i.e., random intercepts and slopes), and non-linear effects of covariates.
 Participants will also get to know various functions for random sampling.